file-format/Products/content/en/pdf/php/tcpdf/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Add Custom Headers/Footers in PDF</h2>
-<p>The Headers and footers are very useful parts of a PDF document that helps users to organize their PDF files as well as easier to read.
+<p>The Headers and footers are useful parts of a PDF document that helps users to organize their PDF files as well as easier to read.
 The open source library TCPDF makes developer’s jobs easy by including functionality for adding custom headers & footers to PDF documents with just a couple of lines of PP code.
 It supports features like set fonts for headers and footers, set margins, auto page breaks, add images inside header/footer, add page numbers, and soon.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}